Singapur: Entorn econòmic

 Life insurance premiums are deductible up to a maximum of SGD 5,000 (subject to conditions).
 A 250% deduction is granted for qualified donations to approved charities and foundations.

-Interest expense may be deductible when incurred wholly and exclusively in the production of taxable income.
+Interest expenses may be deductible when incurred wholly and exclusively in the production of taxable income.
 Mortgage interest is, therefore, deductible only where the property concerned yields income.

 No deductions are allowed for medical expenses or for any other personal or household expenditure.

 Singapore citizens and permanent residents are allowed deductions against their taxable income for contributions made to the Central Provident Fund or an approved pension/provident fund but subject to certain limits.
-For a self-employed individual, the deduction for contributions made for each year of assessment is restricted to the lower of SGD 37,740 and the CPF contribution rate of 37% applied to the individual's assessable business income.
+For a self-employed individual, the deduction for contributions made for each year of assessment is restricted to the lower of SGD 37,740 and the CPF contribution rate of 37% is applied to the individual's assessable business income.
+A deduction for SRS contributions of up to SGD 15,300 (for Singapore citizens and permanent residents) and up to SGD 35,700 (for foreigners) can be claimed against the income earned in the year in which the contributions are made.

 For a full list of deductions and reliefs, consult the dedicated page on the Inland Revenue Authority website.